 Step 1: Prepare

-If you haven’t taken your dog on many longer car rides, consider taking some short trips — maybe a day trip to a favorite hiking spot — to get your dog acclimated to spending more than a few minutes in the car.
+If you haven’t taken your dog on many long car rides, consider taking some short trips — maybe a day trip to a favorite hiking spot — to get your dog acclimated to spending more than a few minutes in the car.

 Make sure your dog feels safe in the car.
-Consider using a harness or crate to keep your dog secure.

 Step 2: Pack dog-friendly trip essentials

 And don’t forget a few essentials to ensure a dog-friendly trip:

 * Bring your dog’s food and water from home.
 Just like people, dogs can occasionally have tummy troubles when you change what they eat.

 * Pack favorite toys or blankets.
 Dogs not only are creatures of habit, but they also love their comforts.
 Just like with a toddler, you might have a sleepless night if you forget to bring along a stuffed toy your dog usually sleeps with.

 * Bring the leash and plan to take frequent breaks during your trip so your dog can stretch his legs and go potty.